 Director of Children’s Education

 Director of Children’s Education, Robin Gilbert was born in Toledo, Ohio, but has lived in many places including Germany and England as an Air Force wife.
 While being stationed at Davis Monthan Air Force Base, here in Tucson, she took her love of children to new levels as a Boy Scout leader, Girl Scout Leader, coach for t-ball and soccer for her children, and a Sunday School teacher at Christ Presbyterian Church.
 She finished her Bachelors of Science Degree in Education at Northern Arizona University and is currently teaching 1st grade at Safford K-8 International Baccalaureate where she has been teaching for five years.
 Now that her two children are grown, she was excited to become more involved in the education of the children here at CPC by becoming our director of children’s education.

-Stella is the relatively new Office Manager of CPC.
-She will be happy to give you information about church events, help with reserving rooms, contributing articles to the KIVA , announcements to the Sunday bulletin or Friday Flash.
-She is interested in art, literature, movies, TV, your pets, food, history, music, insects, and the weather.
+Stella is the Office Manager of CPC.
+She is enthusiastic to give information about church events, help with reserving rooms or contributing articles to the KIVA , announcements to the Sunday bulletin or Friday Flash.
+She is interested in almost too many things, including art, literature, movies, TV, your pets, food, history, music, insects, and the weather.
 If you would like to talk to her about any of the above, she would love to hear from you.

 Audio Visual Coordinator